KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 .. figure:: media/image019.png

    Setting Series example

-If you want to set properties for the Tooltip just click on Tooltip and set Bold and Backgroud color as shown in the below image
+If you want to set properties for the Tooltip just click Tooltip and set Bold and Backgroud color as shown in the below image

 .. figure:: media/image020.png